 Yeast infections occur when there is too much yeast in your vagina.
 It is specifically caused by a fungal yeast called candida, which grows rapidly when there isn’t enough bacteria to maintain a healthy PH.
 Yeast infections are very common -- roughly 75 percent of women (three out of four) will experience them at some point in their lives.

 Yeast Infection Symptoms: Itchiness, burning, swelling of the vagina and vulva, and/or a thick or chunky discharge that have a vaguely yeasty smell.
-Sex can be painful or uncomfortable when you have a yeast infection, and the symptoms will get worse the longer it goes untreated.
+Sex can be painful or uncomfortable when you have a vaginal yeast infection, and the symptoms will get worse the longer it goes untreated.

 Yeast Infection Causes: These infections can occur with no clear trigger, but they are often the result of taking antibiotics, which kill the natural bacteria in your body, and hormone fluctuations due to pregnancy or breastfeeding.
 They can also be triggered by douches and sprays that disrupt the natural order of things, vagina-wise.
 Women with diabetes or a weakened immune system may also experience more frequent yeast infections because their bodies have a harder time maintaining that balance.

 A vaginal yeast infection is not contagious, and it is also not considered a sexually transmitted infection.
 However, sexual intercourse can cause a yeast infection when your own vaginal balance shifts in response to your partner’s genital chemistry.